Accumulated Depreciation on Your Business Balance Sheet

 Accumulated depreciation is the total decrease in the value of an asset on the balance sheet of a business, over time.
 The cost for each year you own the asset becomes a business expense for that year.
 This expense is tax-deductible, so it reduces your business taxable income for the year.

-The value of the asset on your business balance sheet is called its book value - the original cost minus accumulated depreciation.
-Book value may (but not necessarily) be related to the price of the asset if you sell it.
+Book value.
+The value of the asset on your business balance sheet at any one time is called its book value - the original cost minus accumulated depreciation.
+Book value may (but not necessarily) be related to the price of the asset if you sell it, depending on whether the asset has residual value.

 Business Assets on a Balance Sheet